 Remember, when it comes to essential oils, quality matters.
 So make sure you use a reputable brand.
 Also, a little bit can go a long way!
 A drop of two might make you feel great, but too much of a good thing, especially when you’re pregnant, might actually make you feel worse.
 Be sure you use essential oils in moderation, and it’s easier to regulate when you’re using them in the form of aromatherapy than when topically applied to your skin.

-There are many essential oils that are safe and beneficial during pregnancy.
-Some health professionals recommend avoiding all essential oils for the first trimester, but others find relief from nausea or other similar situations by consuming essential oils at the beginning of their pregnancy.
+Many essential oils are safe and beneficial during pregnancy.
+Some health professionals recommend avoiding all essential oils for the first trimester.
+Still, others find relief from nausea or other similar situations by consuming essential oils at the beginning of their pregnancy.
 Talk to your healthcare professional or OB-GYN if you have any questions or need medical advice.

 Here are a few of our favorite oils that are safe for second and third trimesters (and probably first trimester, too!):